Tusharsantoki1/PF/README.md

 ## About

-The About section provides an overview of Niraj Aghera's background, interests, and skills.
+The About section provides an overview of Tushar santoki's background, interests, and skills.
 It covers his passion for web development, programming, competitive coding, and more.

 ## Education

-This section details Niraj's educational journey, including his secondary and higher secondary education, and his ongoing pursuit of a B.Tech in Computer Engineering from Dharmsinh Desai University.
+This section details Tushar santoki's educational journey, including his secondary and higher secondary education, and his ongoing pursuit of a B.Tech in Computer Engineering from Dharmsinh Desai University.

 ## Certificates

-The Certificates section displays certifications achieved by Niraj from various online platforms like Coursera and HackerRank.
+The Certificates section displays certifications achieved by Tushar santoki from various online platforms like Coursera and HackerRank.
 Each certificate is accompanied by a brief description and a link to verify the certification.

 ## Projects

-The Projects section showcases some of Niraj's notable projects.
+The Projects section showcases some of Tushar santoki's notable projects.
 Each project is presented with an image and a link to view the project live.

 ## Contact